By Francesco Zuppichini, Francesco Cicala

 Adaptive Question Selection

 DISC tests give everyone the same 24-40 forced-choice items.
-Soultrace selects each question based on maximum information gain given your previous answers.
+Soultrace selects each question based on maximum information gain across the 8 latent traits, plus a coverage bonus ensuring all traits get measured.

 Head-to-Head Comparison